-- Two checked bags at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, Cash, Contact info in China, Medical Insurance Card.
-(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info in China with you) - Most banks in China nowadays can take major American ATM cards. - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when we come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are a lot of stores including supermarkets very close to the hotel.
-You can buy most of the groceries and daily consumables there at a much cheaper price than you may find in US. - Tell your parents your blog website before you leave and update your page while you are in China.
-They will be less worried and excited if they can check your daily activity.
+- Be sure to ask me or Vanessa if you are not sure of anything, and inform us if you do not feel comfortable for any reason. - How to pack - Two checked bags at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, Cash, Contact info in China, Medical Insurance Card.
+(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info card in China with you) - Most banks in China can take major American ATM cards. - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when we come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are a lot of stores including supermarkets very close to the hotel.
+You can buy most of the groceries and daily consumables there. - Tell your parents your blog website before you leave and update your page while you are in China.
+They will be excited and less worried if they can check your daily activity.
 (Facebook is blocked in China.
 Do not try to jump over the internet firewalls in China, which may lead to serious consequences.)